sapieneptus/syrenparken-2/README.md

 ## Internet / Wifi

 Our network is DontPeek, and there is a 5g and 2.4g variant (the latter is called "DontPeek (slowbro edition)".
 It's not actually slower in my experience).
 All of the smart devices are on the 2.4g network (slowbro), so I recommend using the 5g if possible to avoid crowding the bandwidth.

 The house uses Fiber internet.
 The Fiber and Router are in the utility closet at the top.
+There are wifi extenders around the house.

 **Please be careful with the shelf - it is very easy to make it fall** and annoying to untangle the cables when it does.
 Try not to touch the shelf directly if possible.